 DNA/RNA extraction and sequencing library preparation

 DNA for shotgun metagenomic and 16S rRNA gene sequencing was extracted from approximately 50 mg of cecal content from each mouse using the PowerSoil-htp 96 Well Soil DNA isolation kit (MO BIO Laboratories) and an epMotion 5075 automated pipetting system (Eppendorf).
 The V4 region of the bacterial 16S rRNA gene was amplified using custom barcoded primers (39).
 Equal molar ratios of raw isolated DNA within each treatment group were then pooled and ~2.5 ng of material was used to generate shotgun libraries with a modified 10-cycle Nextera XT genomic library construction protocol (Illumina).
 This was done to mimic the pooling strategy necessary for metatranscriptomic library preparation.
 Final libraries were pooled at equal molar ratios and stored at -20°C. For RNA extraction, a more detailed description of the procedure can be found in (19).
 Briefly, immediately before RNA extraction, 3 ml of lysis buffer (2% SDS, 16 mM EDTA and 200 mM NaCl) contained in a 50 ml polypropylene conical tube was heated for 5 minutes in a boiling water bath (40).
 The hot lysis buffer was added to the frozen and ground cecal content.
 The mixture was boiled with periodic vortexing for another 5 minutes.
 After boiling, an equal volume of 37°C acid phenol/chloroform was added to the cecal content lysate and incubated at 37°C for 10 minutes with periodic vortexing.
 The mixture was the centrifuged at 2,500 x g at 4°C for 15 minutes.
 The aqueous phase was then transferred to a sterile tube and an equal volume of acid phenol/chloroform was added.
 This mixture was vortexed and centrifuged at 2,500 x g at 4°C for 5 minutes.
 The process was repeated until aqueous phase was clear.
 The last extraction was performed with chloroform/isoamyl alcohol to remove acid phenol.
 An equal volume of isopropanol was added and the extracted nucleic acid was incubated overnight at -20°C. The following day the sample was centrifuged at 12000 x g at 4°C for 45 minutes.
 The pellet was washed with 0°C 100% ethanol and resuspended in 200 ul of RNase-free water.
 Following the manufacturer’s protocol, samples were then treated with 2 ul of Turbo DNase for 30 minutes at 37°C. RNA samples were retrieved using the Zymo Quick-RNA MiniPrep according the manufacturer’s protocol.
 The Ribo-Zero Gold rRNA Removal Kit (Epidemiology) was then used to deplete prokaryotic and eukaryotic rRNA from the samples according the manufacturer’s protocol (Illumina).
-Stranded RNA-Seq libraries were made constructed with the TruSeq Total RNA Library Preparation Kit v2, both using the manufacturer’s protocol.
+Unstranded RNA-Seq libraries were made constructed with the TruSeq Total RNA Library Preparation Kit v2, both using the manufacturer’s protocol.
 Completed libraries were stored at -20°C until time of sequencing.

 High-throughput sequencing and raw read curation